-Hark, a holiday!
+Hark, a holy days!

-Jesus is not the reason for the season.
+Jesus is not the reason for the season

 The winter solstice is the reason for the season.